 - Plan test cases ahead.
 When working with test documentation, we create a checklist that we later use for the first manual testing iteration.

 - Precisely plan QA resources and release dates.
-Having a list of automated tests, we can estimate deadlines and resources needed for automation testing easier and more efficiently.
+Having a list of automated tests, we know how to estimate testing time, deadlines, and resources needed for automation testing easier and more efficiently.

 - Start working with data early.
 Having finalized lists of tests for automation allows us to start preparing test data early.
 The same data can be used for development testing and the first iterations of manual testing.